How we do it

 PAS offers information to prisoners, to those within the prison sector, and responds to Government Consultations.

-Prisoners can contact us by telephone on our advice line, by letter or at one of our regular outreach sessions.
+Prisoners can contact us by telephone on our Advice Line, by letter or at one of our regular Outreach Clinics.

 Telephone Advice Line

 The PAS Telephone Advice Line is run by caseworkers three days a week.
 Our telephone numbers are globally cleared within all prisons throughout England and Wales.

 0845 430 8923

 Monday, Wednesday and Friday.